 The claims of the SS privatisers is that they will make the pie grow faster by unleashing market forces that will be able to make those smart investments.
 But is this true?

 First of all, note that private accounts do not provide additional savings if they come instead of the existing public saving so they will not provide MORE investment.
 Will it be smarter?
 Smart will come from the people making investment decisions.
-If you accept the hypothesis that private investments are smarter than government investments, then you should reduce government spending
+If you accept the hypothesis that private investments are smarter than government investments, then you should reduce government spending, not reduce government funding.

 To get back to our "family" - half the TVs are already being provided by the outside world, and the only reason they are doing it is because the 2 two US "TV workers" are busy - one making guns and shooting them off at or near others, and the other writing IOUs as fast as his hands can do so.
 Is this sustainable?